 You can also redeem your points through Amazon.com.
 All you have to do is link your Chase Card and you’ll be given the option to use your points to pay at checkout.
 The dashboard also displays the value of your points, so you won’t have to spend time guessing how much you have at your disposal.

-This is by far one of the best features of the Chase Ultimate Rewards program and where you will get the most valute for your points.
+This is by far one of the best features of Ultimate Rewards and where you will get the most value for your points.
 Not only can you combine points or pay for travel with both points and cash, but you can also transfer points to travel partners for airline miles.
-1:1 point transfer partners include:

 - IHG Rewards Club